-1. Issuers fill in 0.

-2. Invested companies are numbered sequentially starting with the Arabic number 1.

-(Note 2): Items such as accounts receivable from related enterprises, accounts receivable from related parties, shareholder transactions, advance payments, and temporary payments on the books, if they are of the nature of lending, should be included in this column.

-(Note 3): The highest balance of funds lent to others during the year.

-(Note 4): The nature of the funds lent should be filled in as either business transactions or necessary for short-term financing.

-1. For business transactions, please fill in 1.

-2. For those necessary for short-term financing, please fill in 2.

-(Note 5): For the nature of funds lent as business transactions, the amount of business transactions should be filled in.
-The amount of business transactions refers to the amount of business transactions between the company lending the funds and the borrower in the most recent year.

-(Note 6): For the nature of funds lent as necessary for short-term financing, the reasons for the necessary lending of funds and the borrower's use of funds should be specifically explained, such as: repayment of loans, purchase of equipment, business turnover, etc.

-(Note 7): The Company's fund lending operation procedure stipulates that the total amount of funds lent by the Company shall not exceed 40% of the net equity value, but this limit does not apply to foreign companies in which the Company directly holds 100% of voting shares.
+- 1. Issuers fill in 0. - 2.
+Invested companies are numbered sequentially starting with the Arabic number 1. - (Note 2): Items such as accounts receivable from related enterprises, accounts receivable from related enterprises - (Note 3): The highest balance of funds lent to others during the year. - (Note 4): The nature of the funds lent should be filled in as either business transactions or necessary for short-term financing. - 1.
+For business transactions, please fill in 1. - $2. \ For those necessary for short-term financing, please fill in <math display="inline">2.$ - (Note 5): For the nature of funds lent as business transactions, the amount of business transactions should be filled in.
+The amount of business transactions refers to the amount of business transactions between the company lending the funds and the borrower in the most recent year. - (Note 6): For the nature of funds lent as necessary for short-term financing, the reasons for the necessary lending of funds and the borrower's use of funds should be specifically explained, such as: repayment of loans, purchase of equipment, business turnover, etc. - (Note 7): The Company's fund lending operation procedure stipulates that the total amount of funds lent by the Company shall not exceed 40% of the net equity value, but this limit does not apply to foreign companies in which the Company directly and indirectly holds 100% of voting shares.

-The lending to a single enterprise shall not exceed 30% of the Company's net equity value.

-(Note 8): If a publicly traded company, in accordance with Article 14(1) of the Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies, submits the fund lending on a case-by-case basis to the board of directors for resolution, even if the funds have not been disbursed, the resolution amount should still be included in the disclosed balance to reveal the risk assumed.
+The lending to a single enterprise shall not exceed 30% of the Company's net equity value. - KUNSHAN ADD GREEN MICRO-ELECTRIC CO., LTD, which is a subsidiary of the Company, has set the limit of 50% of the net equity value for a loan to an individual customer and the limit of 60% of the net equity value for all the loans in total.
+GOLD STRONG ENTERPRISES LIMITED, which is a subsidiary of the Company, has set the limit of 30% of the net equity value for a loan to an individual customer and the limit of 40% of the net equity value for all the loans in total. - (Note 8): If a publicly traded company, in accordance with Article 14(1) of the Regulations Governing Loaning of Funds and Making of Endorsements/Guarantees by Public Companies, submits the fund lending on a case-by-case basis to the board of directors for resolution, even if the funds have not been disbursed, the resolution amount should still be included in the disclosed balance to reveal the risk assumed.
 However, after the funds are repaid, the balance after repayment should be disclosed to reflect the risk adjustment.
 If a publicly traded company, in accordance with Article 14(2) of the Regulations, authorizes the chairman of the board through a board resolution to disburse loans or cycle funds within a certain amount and a one-year period, the approved fund lending amount should still be used as the disclosed balance.
-Although the funds are repaid subsequently, considering that they may be disbursed again, the approved fund lending amount should still be used as the disclosed balance.

-(Note 9): Already offset in the preparation of the consolidated financial statements.
+Although the funds are repaid subsequently, considering that they may be disbursed again, the approved fund lending amount should still be used as the disclosed balance. - (Note 9): Already offset in the preparation of the consolidated financial statements